House sends Romine’s discrimination bill to Greitens

 “Privately, this is a number one cost driver,” Engler said.
 “We have to make Missouri a better place to bring jobs and development and workers.”

 Bipartisan opponents to the bill, however, strenuously argued the measure would instead give those discriminated in the workplace for their age, sex, race, or religion little legal recourse to sue the employers that discriminate against them.
-The bill also removes provisions that would prevent the actual discriminating party, a supervisor or fellow employee, from being named in the case, which horrified Rep. Bill White, R-Joplin.
+The bill also removes provisions that would prevent the actual discriminating party – be it a supervisor or fellow employee – from being named in the case, which horrified Rep. Bill White, R-Joplin.

 On top of those concerns, the road to the passage of the bill has been nothing short of dramatic.
 The Senate sponsor of the bill, Sen. Gary Romine, has a company currently facing a discrimination lawsuit, which McGaugh called “an optic that’s been difficult to overcome for the bill” last month.
-Rep. Bill Lant cut the microphone of NAACP President Rod Chapel during committee testimony on the House version of the bill, which caused a slight controversy and effectively halted all action on the House’s iteration.
+Rep. Bill Lant cut the microphone of NAACP President Rod Chapel during committee testimony on the House version of the bill, which caused enough of a controversy to effectively halt all action on the House’s iteration.

 However, the bill will soon sit on the governor’s desk, and with a simple stroke of the pen, it will become law after nearly a decade of effort by House Republicans.

 “This has been ten years in the making,” McGaugh said when introducing the bill.
 “It’s a real shame we haven’t done more before this, but today we can actually make a change that will help our employers.”

 McGaugh had special thanks for Reps.
 Kevin Engler, Dean Plocher, Kevin Austin, Nick Schroer and Kevin Corlew for their work in helping to pass the legislation.

 The state’s most prominent business group, the Missouri Chamber of Commerce, applauded the passage of the legislation.